Ultralavaboy/KatawaShoujoHDPatch/README.md

 This project is not associated with Four Leaf Studios, and it was made for non-commercial use.
 We are not developers or owners of the rights for Katawa Shoujo.
 All rights to published pictures and music belong to their authors or legal owners.
 Everything else can be found in LICENSE.txt and Game Manual.pdf files.
-If you're a right owner and have problems with stuff in this project, email me: <quackgamer26@gmail.com>.
+If you're a right owner and have problems with stuff in this project, email me: <georgeleto@yandex.ru>.

 ## Arigatou’s